DYNOMIGHT ABOUT RSS SUBSTACK

 9. Consider dressing slightly better than you normally do.

 10. Some places sell “travel” clothes, e.g. “travel” pants made of quick-drying nylon with zippers so the pants can convert to shorts.
-While I maintain you should fly you flag high, I also really, really, really think you might be more comfortable if you weren’t wearing these.
+While I maintain you should fly your flag high, I also really, really, really think you might be more comfortable if you weren’t wearing these.

 11. You can wash clothes in the sink.
 I think basically everyone does this but doesn’t talk about it?